MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal_pitch.md

 ## Bonus

 We've observed these quirky questions a lot.
-An quick and enthusiastic response will have an awesome effect.
+An quick and enthusiastic response will make you shine.

 *"Tell me about an interesting problem you solved."*
 A lot of great options here.
 Your answer doesn't have to be from a personal project.
 For example using the Ruby object as a simple data structure to store association parameters when you were cloning [Active-Record][active-record-lite] was pretty sweet.